WATonomous/infrastructure-support/MANUAL.md

 ### SSH Configuration Files

-[Main resource](https://www.ssh.com/academy/ssh/config), this is just a quick reference.
+[Main resource](https://www.ssh.com/academy/ssh/config) (or just search online for "SSH config file").

 A sample (and very simple) SSH configuration file for directly accessing a server in this cluster: